What Is a Home Warranty Cash Buyout?

 Tips to Maximize the Value of Your Buyout

-- Never accept the first offer without researching comparables — retail prices and local contractor quotes should anchor your counter
+- Never accept the first offer without researching comparables.
+Retail prices and local contractor quotes should anchor your counter.

-- Know your coverage cap before negotiating — your contract is your greatest tool
+- Know your coverage cap before negotiating.
+Your contract is your greatest tool.

-- Compare buyout to reimbursement — sometimes out-of-pocket reimbursement through your warranty yields a better outcome than a pre-agreed cash settlement
+- Compare buyout to reimbursement.
+Sometimes out-of-pocket reimbursement through your warranty yields a better outcome than a pre-agreed cash settlement.

 Understanding home warranty payout limits before you ever need to file a claim puts you in the strongest possible negotiating position.
+If you rely heavily on HVAC coverage, also check our specific home warranty HVAC coverage guide to understand refrigerant and A2L rule changes for 2026.

 Frequently Asked Questions